-Class II medical device labelers can learn a great deal from the experiences of companies who have already implemented their UDI compliance programs for Class III devices.
-After working with a number of Class III companies to successfully submit device records to the FDA, one important piece of advice from the experts at Reed Tech is to start by gathering the right team members from the beginning.
+After working with a number of medical device companies to successfully submit device records to the FDA, one important piece of advice from the experts at Reed Tech is to start by gathering the right team members from the beginning.

 Initially, many in the medical device industry may have thought of UDI compliance as the responsibility only of the regulatory or labeling department.
 In reality, the FDA’s mandate has changed the way device companies must operate across many diverse business units.

 Because of these changes, one of the most important things you should do before choosing an issuing agency or investigating submission solutions is to bring together the right resources internally.
 The stakeholders most affected include:

 In small companies, the leaders of these divisions might all work under the same roof.
 But in many large companies, they may be spread out across not just different buildings but across different states or even countries.